Honors and Undergraduate Research

 Workshops and Events

 LAUNCH: Undergraduate Research offers informational workshops on undergraduate research for undergraduate students, graduate students, and faculty.
-Additionally, we coordinate numerous public events that celebrate and promote undergraduate research, providing venues for students to present their research projects, for faculty to recruit new student researchers, and for recognition of the research efforts of both students and faculty.
+Additionally, we coordinate numerous public events that celebrate and promote undergraduate research, providing venues for students to present their research projects, for faculty to recruit new student researchers, and for recognition of research efforts by both students and faculty.
 Workshops and events are publicized through emails, newsletters, and the LAUNCH website.

 Grant, Proposal, and Project Assistance

-The Undergraduate Teacher Scholars Program allows students to collaborate closely with a Texas A&M University faculty member to create a one-credit hour seminar or to improve an existing course in collaboration with a faculty expert.
+The Undergraduate Teacher Scholars program allows students to collaborate closely with a Texas A&M University faculty member to create a one-credit hour seminar or to improve an existing course in collaboration with a faculty expert.
 The Teacher Scholar will have the opportunity to research, design, and arrange the content of the seminar.
 The Teacher Scholar will be responsible for the presentation of class material under the supervision of the Texas A&M University supporting faculty member.

 The Undergraduate Service Scholars program pairs students with community leaders to develop and carry out projects that benefit the greater community.
 The Undergraduate Service Scholars capstone allows the student to draw upon their undergraduate education to plan, coordinate, and execute a project aimed at improving the community while learning about issues that affect that community.

-The Undergraduate Leadership Scholars Program enables student leaders in various organizations to refine their leadership skills and methodologies.
+The Undergraduate Leadership Scholars program enables student leaders in various organizations to refine their leadership skills and methodologies.
 In collaboration with their faculty advisor, Undergraduate Leadership Scholars plan and implement improvements to their organization's programming and impact on campus or in the community.

-All capstones require a proposal and timeline, two semesters engaging with the project, supervision by a faculty member or similar expert, a public presentation, and a scholarly project appropriate for the field.
+All capstones require a proposal and timeline, two semesters engaging with the project, supervision by a faculty member or similar expert, a public presentation, regular reflection, and a scholarly project appropriate for the field.
 Students are selected for participation in these programs based on the quality of their proposals, their academic record and the recommendation of their faculty or community advisor.

 Admission to the University Honors Program